-Rumors suggest that Apple could be working working on a redesigned version of the larger-screened iMac that could potentially bring back the "iMac Pro" name to differentiate it from the 24-inch iMac that Apple released in 2021.
+Rumors suggest that Apple could be working working on a redesigned version of the larger-screened iMac that could potentially bring back the "iMac Pro" name to differentiate it from the smaller-screened 24-inch iMac.

-Like the 24-inch iMac, the upcoming 27-inch model could be available in multiple color options.
-A report from DigiTimes has suggested that Apple plans to sell the new iMac in various colors, though there are no specific details on which colors Apple will use.
+Like the 24-inch iMac, a future iMac Pro could be available in multiple color options.
+A 2021 report from DigiTimes suggested that Apple plans to sell the new iMac in various colors, though there are no specific details on which colors Apple will use and the rumor is now outdated.

-Like the 2021 MacBook Pro models, the next-generation iMac will likely adopt a mini-LED display for brighter colors, deeper blacks, and improved HDR, and it will feature ProMotion display technology, allowing for up to a 120Hz refresh rate.
+Like the 14- and 16-inch MacBook Pro models, the next-generation iMac is expected to adopt a mini-LED display for brighter colors, deeper blacks, and improved HDR, and it will feature ProMotion display technology, allowing for up to a 120Hz refresh rate.

 Apple has apparently tested Face ID for the iMac Pro, but it is not a confirmed feature and it's not clear whether Face ID will make it into the release version of the machine.